 DV: We’ve continued over the past year under very difficult conditions to collaborate and involve industry experts to develop the bulk of the required profiles.
 The next phase is to survey the profiles with stakeholders on a national basis.

 Most of the work is also completed to prepare the profiles for broad base stakeholder input, and this process is well underway.
 When the surveys are completed, the profiles will we finalized and published.

 Q: Who benefits the most from industry-specific NOS?

-LB: We’ve already talked about the impact of NOS on organizations and management.
+LA: We’ve already talked about the impact of NOS on organizations and management.
 Employees benefit from the transparent and objective set of performance standards NOS offer.
 Industry-specific NOS guide students and job seekers as they investigate the requirements of various career streams.

 DV: I would say anybody using this to make people management decisions or career decisions.

-LB: Who benefits the most from industry-specific NOS?
+LA: Who benefits the most from industry-specific NOS?
 Everyone benefits!

 A set of National Occupational Standards is another piece of the puzzle that makes up a successful and effective talent recruitment and retention plan.